antarikshc/perf-simulations/README.md

 - Recommended for use with debugging and analysis tools
 - Not intended for production environments

+## Code Quality Notes

+### Duplicate Components

+⚠️ **Issue**: The project contains duplicate UI components:

+- `SimulationItem.kt` and `PerfSimulationItem.kt` are identical

+**Recommendation**: Remove `PerfSimulationItem.kt` and update any references to use `SimulationItem.kt`

+### Naming Consistency

+- Consider renaming `Simulations.kt` to `SimulationDefinitions.kt` for better clarity
+- The current naming suggests it contains multiple simulation objects rather than definitions

 ## Contributing

 When adding new ANR simulations:

-1. Follow the existing pattern in `ANRSimulations.kt`
+1. Follow the existing pattern in `Simulations.kt`
 2. Add appropriate handling in `MainActivity.executeAnrSimulation()`
 3. Update `SIMULATIONS.md` with details about the new simulation
-4. Test the simulation thoroughly
+4. Test the simulation thoroughly in a controlled environment
+5. Consider removing duplicate components to maintain clean codebase

 ## License